gerontec2/rbac/README.md

-Performance optimized SQL-Datebase to import millions of Active Directory historical-data.
+Performance optimized SQL-Datebase to import millions of Active Directory records.
+One feature is, that you can collect historical-data every day because an import of 3.000.000 records takes only 8 minutes.

 1.) execute create_table.sql
 2.) execute ad_group.pl